 MICHAEL GORDON: No, you haven’t let me answer your question.

-AMY GOODMAN: Are you sorry then, that the New York Times was sorry that this piece appeared as it did on the front page of the New York Times.
+AMY GOODMAN: Are you sorry then, that The New York Times was sorry that this piece appeared as it did on the front page of The New York Times?

-MICHAEL GORDON: I don’t think "sorry" is the word the New York Times used.
+MICHAEL GORDON: I don’t think "sorry" is the word The New York Times used.

 AMY GOODMAN: New York Times reporter Michael Gordon.
 Bill Moyers?

 BILL MOYERS: I don’t know Michael Gordon.
 I would instead urge your viewers to watch the broadcast tonight and see the alternative to the Michael Gordons of the world: the Jonathan Landays and the Warren Strobels.
 I mean, they were there at the same time.
 They had sources deep inside the Pentagon, the DIA — the Defense Intelligence Agency — and the CIA.
-There were other ways of looking at this story and examining and holding the information to scrutiny, and you’ll see those in what the Knight Ridder bureau did: a totally different approach from how the New York Times and Washington Post performed.
+There were other ways of looking at this story and examining and holding the information to scrutiny, and you’ll see those in what the Knight Ridder bureau did: a totally different approach from how The New York Times and Washington Post performed.

-AMY GOODMAN: And, of course, what’s interesting about of all this is it’s not just a historical look.
-I mean, in the latest issue of FAIR Extra!, which has a cover picture of protest — "Can You Hear Us Now?" — "Here We Go Again" is one of the articles by Steve Rendall, and it refers to Michael Gordon, but this time February 10th 2007 with that front-page piece "Deadliest Bomb in Iraq is Made by Iran, US Says."
+AMY GOODMAN: And, of course, what’s interesting about all of this is it’s not just a historical look.
+I mean, in the latest issue of FAIR Extra!, which has a cover picture of protest — "Can You Hear Us Now?" — "Here We Go Again" is one of the articles by Steve Rendall, and it refers to Michael Gordon, but this time February 10th, 2007, with that front-page piece, "Deadliest Bomb in Iraq is Made by Iran, U.S. Says."
 And once again, you have, as Steven Rendall said, Gordon citing a one-sided array of anonymous sources charging the Iranian government with providing a particularly deadly variety of roadside bomb to Shia militias in Iraq.
 And you see the drumbeat building now around Iran with these same reporters.

 BILL MOYERS: I think some people have learned some lessons.
 Since the speculation started in January or February that there might be a military strike against Iran by the United States government, I’ve seen a number of mainstream reporters who have done what Strobel and Landay and Walcott did at the time of the buildup to Iraq: begin to ask some tough questions.
 Not all of them, but I think some of the lessons have sunk in.
 I mean, the sad thing is that we journalists rarely say, "I’m sorry."
 We rarely admit we made a mistake.
-If there’s a correction by the New York Times of a story, it’s usually like this, and we in broadcasting rarely say we made this mistake.
+If there’s a correction by The New York Times of a story, it’s usually like this, and we in broadcasting rarely say we made this mistake.
 All I’m trying to do with this documentary — and by the way, this is a fact-based, evidence-driven film, in which I talk to people on all sides of the story.
 What I’m just trying to get us to see in the media is that you should never go to war on a suspicion.
 You know, I was in the Johnson White House at the time of the escalation to the Vietnam War.
 David Halberstam and I — the late David Halberstam — had many conversations about this.
 It was David Halberstam’s reporting from Vietnam that made me realize, even from within the White House, that the official view of reality that we were adopting had some flaws in it.